Zedespook/advent-of-code-2024/README.md

 - Learned about sorting-based approach for minimum distance pairing
 - Used hash maps for efficient counting in Part 2
 - Handled integer overflow cases using long long

+### Day 2
+- Implemented solution for analyzing nuclear reactor safety reports
+- Used vector operations for efficient sequence checking
+- Added support for Problem Dampener feature in Part 2

 ## Acknowledgments